flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### The strange end of terms

 Throughout the lifecycle of the PS3, Sony slowly trimmed PS2-only chips from the PS3 motherboard to the point backwards compatibility was solely software-emulated (with greater limitations, such as only running PS2 games purchased from their online store).
-Because Sony never replaced the PS2 chipset (like it previously did with the PS1 hardware inside the PS2), it makes you wonder about the technical and executive rationale behind this.
+Because Sony never replaced the PS2 chipset (as it had previously done with the PS1 hardware inside the PS2), it makes you wonder about the technical and executive rationale behind this.
 Well, as a case study, here's my quick opinion about the reasons for this:

 - **Timing**: Sony likely intended PS2 owners to buy their new product as a replacement of their current one, as this is more affordable for consumers (they can sell their old system).
 However, for some reason, Sony didn't have a software emulator prepared before release day, so they initially resorted to adding extra chips.
 Later on, as the software emulation progressed satisfactorily, they slowly removed these in further motherboard revisions.
   - To complement this, developer 'M4j0r' commented: "An interesting point might be that Sony developed the two hardware emulation revisions at the same time (EE/GS and GS only), I guess because some games run better depending on which you use." [@operating_system-psxplace].